heft-lang/hefty-equations/writeup/jfp/response/reviews.md

 > higher-order operations at the same time (line 1113), and I struggle to see
 > the advantages of this approach.

-[FIXME: Elaborations can be applied sequentially (but doing so does not buy you anything).]

 Advantages:

 1. As discussed in Sect.
 2.6.4, effectful functions and other thunking